gofractally/psibase/doc/psidk/src/format/schema.md

 # Schema Format

-psibase has a schema format which describes the fracpack-format data and JSON-format data it uses for action arguments, event content, and database content.
+Psibase has a schema format which describes the fracpack-format data and JSON-format data it uses for action arguments, event content, and database content.

 TODO: implement schema